Youssef1313/Youssef1313/README.md

 ### Hi there 👋

-I'm a software engineering student, aiming to write clean, maintainable, and reliable software.
+I'm a software engineer aiming to write clean, maintainable, and reliable software.

 Mainly writing code in .NET (C#/VB).